LennartEgb/vec2compose/README.md

 A `dist` folder is created with the script and the `jar`.

 ## Usage
 There are two options to create the `ImageVector`.
-The first option is to create a Kotlin file directly
+The first option is to create a Kotlin file.
 ```bash
 $ ./vec2compose -i ic_done.xml -o DoneIcon.kt
 ```
-And the second option is to print the `ImageVector` directly to the console.
+The second option is to print the `ImageVector` to the console.
 ```bash
 $ ./vec2compose -i ic_done.xml
 ```